Appsilon/shiny.semantic/README.md

 | [Churn analytics](https://demo.appsilon.ai/churn) | [Fraud detection](https://demo.appsilon.ai/frauds) |
 | ------------------------------------------------- | -------------------------------------------------- |

+See more examples with code in the `examples` folder.

 ## How to install?

 You can install a stable `shiny.semantic` release from CRAN repository: